Jesus is betrayed and arrested.

 Peter is living and reassuring proof that "grace is greater than all our sin."
 We struggle, at one time or another, with things in our lives that ought to be corrected but aren't.
 We fear that our lives bring a stench to God's nostrils because we have failed Him so often.
 But Peter began to curse and swear and deny that he ever knew Jesus.
 What a colossal sin!
-Yet, just a few days later (in John 21), Peter is eating with the Lord in perfect fellowship and harmony.
+Yet, just a few days later (in

 For the Christian, there is no sin so great that God will not forgive.